Kestrer/macro-vis/README.md

 The drawback is that it doesn't work on stable, and so has a greater risk of breaking in future.

+## MSRV

+This crate's minimum supported Rust version is 1.53, the first version to stabilize `non_ascii_idents`.
+It is currently considered a breaking change to increase this.

 ## Credit

 Most of the ideas in this crate were discovered and shown to me by